Papua New Guinea Eco Lodges

 The country is one of the most biodiverse and culturally rich countries in the world!

-Papua New Guinea is still relatively undiscovered by mass tourism, making it an ideal destination for ecotourists.
+Papua New Guinea is still relatively undiscovered by mass tourism.
+This makes it an ideal destination for ecotourists.
 Many trips are community-based or run through small-scale lodges.
 The focus is on:

 • Un spoilt natural areas (rainforests, mountains, reefs).